Collection Development Librarian

-- Master's degree in library and/or information science or equivalent professional experience
+- Master's degree in library and/or information science or equivalent experience

-- Demonstrated experience or research in the fields of Art and Architectural History
+- Extensive in-depth knowledge of the field of Art and Architectural History

-Knowledge of trends in scholarly communication and digital scholarship and commitment to principles of open access.
+- Knowledge of scholarly communication trends and commitment to principles of open access.

-Strong technical skills and an enthusiasm for adopting new technologies and systems that expand access to collections and facilitate their use in research and teaching.
+- Strong technology skills and an enthusiasm for adopting new technologies and systems that expand access to collections and to facilitate their use in research and teaching.